wemake-services/wemake-python-styleguide/docs/pages/usage/formatter.rst

 .. rubric:: Disabling colors and text highlight

-Set ``NO_COLOR=1`` environment variable to completely disable all text highligt and colors in ``wemake`` formatter.
+Set ``NO_COLOR=1`` environment variable to completely disable all text highlight and colors in ``wemake`` formatter.

 See https://no-color.org for more information about ``NO_COLOR``.